 A sharp decline in flow in 2019, as a result of blockages in the sewer network, is visible in Figure 19.20.
 These blockages appear to have been cleared by the Msunduzi Municipality as the flow returned to historical volumes in 2020.
+The inflow has shown a gradual increase over the last two years, which cannot readily be attributed to any particular reason.
+Improved network management may be a contributing factor, although large rainfall events such as the April 2022 floods have also increased inflow.

-An analysis of daily historical production (November 2020 to October 2021) of the Lynnfield Park WWW is presented (Figure 19.22).
-It shows that for 8.5 % of the time the WWW was being operated above the optimal operating capacity.
-The plant operated above design capacity 3% of the time.
+An analysis of daily historical production (November 2021 to October 2022) of the Lynnfield Park WWW is presented (Figure 19.22).
+It shows that for 8.7 % of the time the WWW was being operated above the optimal operating capacity.
+The plant operated above design capacity 3.0% of the time.

-Figure 19.22 Analysis of historical production at Lynnfield Park WWW (November 2020 to October 2021).
+Figure 19.22 Analysis of historical production at Lynnfield Park WWW (November 2021 to October 2022).